 1854 Map of Washington, CT

-This item is not available to ship.
-If you purchase the map, please pick it up at the Library or Museum.
+$20.00.
+This item is not available to ship; pickup is available at the Library or Museum.
 Thank you!

-A historical novel about the Swedish emigration to America in the beginning of 1900s.
+Historical novel about the early 1900’s Swedish emigration to America.

 Alfred is only five years old when his father dies in 1890.
 His mother inherits the lonely and difficult task of managing their little farm in Skåne, in the southern part of Sweden.
 After finishing school, Alfred is trained to be a tailor in the city of Helsingborg.
 At the end of his apprenticeship, he is attracted by what he hears about greater opportunities in America.